 Chapter one

 Darci bolted upright, her lungs expanding and contracting like an accordion on steroids.
 A trail of perspiration saturated her faded pillowcase, streaking like endless trails across an open meadow.
 That dream again.
-No, not a dream, a bone-chilling, bona fide nightmare!
+No, not a dream, a bone-chilling, bona fide nightmare is what it was.
 And it was always the samea trail meandering through prickly blackberry bushes, across a babbling brook and past a huge maple tree.
 Footsteps snapping dead branches until the young girl, who bears a striking resemblance to her late mother, trips over a root and finds herself lying on the ground.
 A sinister figure with dark steely eyes glares down at her, his pasty white face resembling a depraved clown.
 He's dressed in bright colors of purple and green, but that part's a bit hazy.
 His lopsided grin bursts into malevolent laughter.

 Darci pulled a tissue from the box and dragged it across her clammy forehead, glancing at the alarm clock perched upon her aging dresser.
 5:00 a.m.
 A puppy graced the front, and two keys in the back set the time and wound it up.
 It was a birthday gift from her parents on her tenth birthday, one of the last she would have with her mother.
 She stared at the framed picture of her mother kneeling in front of her prized lilac bushes, the sweet fragrance of the blooms still fresh in her memory.
 Now it was just Darci and her dad, doing their best to make ends meet and keep the meager farm going.